holmestm/ra-cognito-authprovider/Readme.md

 An auth provider for [react-admin](https://github.com/marmelab/react-admin) which handles authentication using AWS [Cognito](https://docs.aws.amazon.com/cognito/latest/developerguide/what-is-amazon-cognito.html).

+Based on [ra-auth-cognito](https://github.com/marmelab/ra-auth-cognito) updated to work with oauth code grant flow.
+I haven't included the demo code from that repo as it didn't work for me, possibly as for an older version of RA.
+I also found that the 'username' based auth didn't support all the possible Cognito flows (specifically around admin initiated password reset).
+I haven't really changed any of that code.

 This package provides:

 -   The `CognitoAuthProvider` function to get the auth provider